Post

 2.1.
 Deep Networks as Operator Algebras & Importance of Operator Norms

-Neural network layers (especially linear and convolutional ones) are linear operators.
+Neural network layers are linear operators.
 Their behavior is often best captured by operator norms, such as the spectral norm (\(\Vert W \Vert_2 = \sigma_{\max}(W)\)), rather than entry-wise norms like the Frobenius norm.
-For details on various matrix norms, please refer to our matrix norms tutorial.

 A particularly relevant norm for deep learning layers (\(y=Wx\), \(W \in \mathbb{R}^{d_{out} \times d_{in}}\)) is the Dimension-Agnostic Spectral Norm: